-- First phase results from district scale exploration program: Activities in 2017 were on budget, safely and successfully executed, systematically advancing the wholly owned 1437km2 district scale portfolio.
+- First phase results from district scale exploration program: Activities in 2017 were on budget, safely and successfully executed, systematically advancing the wholly owned district scale portfolio.
 A total of 22 holes for 6,878 metres were drilled at three targets (East Tsagaan Suvarga, Bayan Tal and Argalant) with various associated assay results, age dating, green rock, petrographic, lithochemical and geochronological analysis.
 At two targets, 155km2 of ground magnetics and 171km2 gravity were completed (East Tsagaan Suvarga and Red Well).
-Highlights include: - Bronze Fox: The review of the West Kasulu prospect at Bronze Fox by Mining Associates supported an exploration target of 416 Mt to 428 Mt grading 0.26% to 0.30% copper for up to 2,437Mlb of copper and 0.84Moz gold, ranking as one of the largest potential in-situ copper-gold systems in Mongolia and with only modest drilling.
+Highlights include: - Bronze Fox: The review of the West Kasulu prospect at Bronze Fox by Mining Associates supported an exploration target of 416 Mt to 428 Mt grading 0.26% to 0.30% copper for up to 2,437Mlb of copper and 0.84Moz gold, ranking as one of the largest potential in-situ copper-gold systems in Mongolia, with only modest drilling and new high grade drill targets.
 The potential quantity and grade ranges are conceptual in nature and based on nearest neighbour and ordinary krige estimates.
-There has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource. - East TS porphyry target: Mapping, infill soil sampling and drilling has confirmed the targeted fertile and Devonian age quartz monzonite and monzonite intrusion at East TS, a brownfield environment on the interpreted eastern margin of the Devonian age Tsagaan Suvarga ("TS") intrusion, which hosts Mongolyn Alt LLC's (MAK) Serven Sukhait open pit development project and southern exploration targets on the western margin.
-Half of the 14 holes from the maiden drilling program, for 3,452 metres, intersected the TS intrusion, with background copper and molybdenum having been noted to date. - ➤ Granted Mongolian exploration license: On June 8, 2017, Kincora announced that the Mineral Resources, Petroleum Authority of Mongolia (MRPAM) had recently issued a new copper-gold exploration licence adjoining one of the Company's existing and large-scale priority exploration licences that host the Bayan Tal Igneous Complex (BTIC).
+There has been insufficient exploration to define a mineral resource and it is uncertain if further exploration will result in the target being delineated as a mineral resource.